Surebeans Guide

 Currency

-Configure how currency values are displayed.
+Configure your main currency: how amounts are displayed, the default for new entries, and the currency reports convert into.
 This is a per-journal setting saved to the journal config file.

 Presets